-ENTERPRISE NEWS STORY/SERIES (NB1 and NB2)

-Definition: A news article or series of articles that displays in-depth or investigative reporting.
+ENTERPRISE NEWS STORY/SERIES (NB1 and NB2) Definition: A news article or series of articles that displays in-depth or investigative reporting.
 Entry may be issue-oriented, may be on-campus or off-campus and may be sports related.
 Series are not required to appear in consecutive issues and do not have to be labeled as a series.
+Class: Writing Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include use of multiple appropriate sources, appropriateness and significance of topic, enterprise in reporting, depth of reporting, factual support, accuracy, completeness, conciseness, fairness, grammar, use of new and timely information, and writing style.
 Awards: Meritorious at judges' discretion.

-FEATURE STORY (ND1 and ND2)

-Definition: An article that provides information supplementing a news or sports story, usually by adding the human element behind a news event or giving background through interpretation or explanation.
+FEATURE STORY (ND1 and ND2) Definition: An article that provides information supplementing a news or sports story, usually by adding the human element behind a news event or giving background through interpretation or explanation.
 The entry should be issue, trend, or activity oriented and be of interest to the campus community.
 The entry does not require a news peg, though it may occur.
 Profile articles may not be entered in this category.
 May include a sports feature.
 Open to work published in print or online.
+Class: Writing Entries: Two per college.
+Please refer to the BNC Entry Instructions.
 Judging: Criteria for judging include use of multiple appropriate sources, appropriateness and significance of topic as well a appeal of lead, originality, clarity, accuracy, grammar and writing style.
+Awards: Four places, plus up to one honorable mention.